giannismparous/MixedAdventures/README.md

 - You can shoot attack (if you have picked up the fire flower or the thunder stone) by hitting 'X'.
 You can also shoot upwards by holding down the "Up" arrow key and hitting 'X'.
 - You can jump and double jump with "Space".
 - You can zoom in and out the camera with 'I' and 'O' accordingly
+- Hit "ESC" to open up the escape menu while you are in a level

 ## Player Data